Herniated Disc - What you need to know

 - You start to lose control of your bowel and bladder functions (this can happen if the nerves that control your bladder are impacted)

 - All other conservative treatments have not significantly eased symptoms.

 Most herniated discs tend to improve on their own with a combination of conservative treatment and rest.
 But they can happen again!

 How can physiotherapy help a herniated disc?

-Physiotherapy is a recommended treatment for herniated discs, as the goal is to help patients manage pain and to start to get them moving freely again.
+Physiotherapy is a recommended treatment for herniated disc recovery, as the goal is to help patients manage pain and to start to get them moving freely again.
 Physiotherapists will use a variety of treatments to help manage symptoms such as massage, stretches and exercise programs designed to help strengthen the muscles that protect the spine.

-While you recover, your physiotherapist will work with you to re-introduce activities that will allow the injury to heal as well as actively stimulate the relevant muscles, improving core strength and posture.
+Herniated disc recovery time can vary from person to person and while you recover, your physiotherapist will work with you to re-introduce activities that will allow the injury to heal as well as actively stimulate the relevant muscles, improving core strength and posture.